 The Work

-• Lead original research, policy analyses, issue briefs on electric transportation and/or building electrification topics.
+- Lead and contribute to original quantitative modeling, policy analyses, and issue briefs on electric transportation.

-• Work directly with any of our many customers to field questions and provide strategic advice through original research and/or leveraging Atlas’s existing knowledgebase.
+- Work directly with our customers to field questions and provide strategic advice through original research and/or leveraging Atlas’s existing knowledgebase.

 Desired Qualifications

-• Experience conducting quantitative analysis using Microsoft Excel required, Python, R, or other programming language a plus;
+- Demonstrated experience conducting quantitative analysis using Microsoft Excel, or Python, R, or other programming languages;

-• Experience leading complex projects and managing teams;
+- Experience leading complex projects and managing project teams;

 Starting Date: As soon as possible